Six years after first being published, this bloody brilliant braised beef cheeks recipe continues to be one of the most popular in my collection.

 - When the cheeks are ready, remove the herbs and discard.
 Pop the cheeks into a heat proof dish to keep warm.
 (At this point, I like to shred the meat with two forks, but that’s entirely up to you.)
 Strain about half the liquid into a pot and bring to the boil, reducing slightly.
 Serve your beef cheeks on a bed of mash and spoon the sauce over the top.

 - Sprinkle with parsley.

 E N J O Y !

-We served our cheeks on a bed of herbed parsnip and celeriac mash with caramelised onion.
+- We like to serve our cheeks on a bed of herbed parsnip and celeriac mash with caramelised onion.

-Want to cook this recipe faster in a pressure cooker?
+- Want to cook this recipe faster in an Instant Pot?
 This recipe has been adapted and printed in The Paleo AIP Instant Pot Cookbook.

 - This recipe also features in the Phoenix Helix Recipe Roundtable